angelo-v/docker-solid-server/README.md

 docker run -p 8443:8443 aveltens/solid-server
 ```

-This will use auto-generated self-signed certificates and is not suited for production use.
+You will be able to access the server via `https://localhost:8443` then.
+It will use auto-generated self-signed certificates and is **not suited for production use**.
+For a production server you will have to create some real certificates and configure environment variables, like SOLID_SERVER_URI, SOLID_SSL_KEY and SOLID_SSL_CERT.
+Take a look at the examples folder [at GitHub](https://github.com/angelo-v/docker-solid-server/tree/master/examples) for details.

 ### Environment variables